fluidnotions/mindmesh/PUBLISHING.md

 # Publishing to GitHub Packages

-This guide explains how to publish the ObClone library to GitHub Packages (private npm registry).
+This guide explains how to publish the MindMesh library to GitHub Packages (private npm registry).

 ## Prerequisites